zylab-official/ZyRabbit/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-Write a few lines what about the pull request, don't forget to include ticket refereneces to issues it solves.
+Write a few lines what about the pull request, don't forget to include ticket references to issues it solves.

 ### Check List